Krelborn/KILabel/README.md

     * Design your user interface as you would normally.
 In Interface Builder set the custom class for any UILabel you want to replace to KILabel.
 The label should honour all IB settings.
 OR
     * Create KILabel objects in code.

+As Podspec is also provided so KILabel can be used by added the following line to your project's Podfile.

+<pre>pod 'KILabel', '1.0.0'</pre>

 You can also use KILabel with Swift.
 Just include compile the files in your XCode project in the usual way but add the following line to your Objective-C Bridging Header.

 ``` objective-c